Global payments

 Latest Updates on SWIFT Code Usage (India)

-Guidelines on the use of SWIFT codes and foreign transactions update from time to time.
+Guidelines on the use of SWIFT codes and foreign transactions are updated from time to time.
 In order to get updated, please refer to:

 • Reserve Bank of India (RBI) Announcements – Check official announcements on rbi.org.in.